MarkDekker/CarND-Traffic-Sign-Classifier-Project/project_writeup.md

 Given that the data set is so imbalanced and it is only modestly sized, I created a subroutine to augment the data set.
 The function `augment_image_data(images_in, examples_required)` accepts the image set to be augmented and the total number of examples required for this image set.
 It then stretches, rotates, blurs and changes the brightness on the images with a randomised intensity until it reaches the required number of examples.

 For this, the training set was separated into bins of images of each respective class.
-These are then fed into the function and finally combined and reshuffled again.
+These are then fed into the function and finally combined and reshuffled again, after they have been augmented.

 It was decided to balance the image sets so that each contains at least 1000 images.